ROCm/Tensile/docs/src/conceptual/solution-libraries.rst

 **Level 1: Hardware**

-At runtime, only kernels compatible with the host machine's installed hardware can run.
+At runtime, only kernels compatible with the host machine's installed hardware can execute.
 As such, the top level of the hierarchy involves hardware comparisions using GFX architecture.

 **Level 2: Operation**

-This layer is a map of problem operations, where the key to the map defines the GEMM transpose setting using Einstein tensor notation, e.g., *Contraction_l_Alik_Bjlk_Cijk_Dijk*.
+This layer is a mapping from a GEMM transpose setting, defined using Einstein tensor notation (e.g. *Contraction_l_Alik_Bjlk_Cijk_Dijk*), to a list of problem properties (Level 3).

 **Level 3: Problem**